ayannadmays/Cnidarian-TE-Analysis/README.md

 ## Methodology
 We downloaded genomes from NCBI genome bank and processed them through multiple functions of the repeatmodeler module (repeatmodeler, repeatmasker, calcdiv, etc).
  1. Use repeatmodeler to build database for each genome
- 2. merge libraries together using cat (families file)
+ 2. merge libraries (-families.fa file) together using cat
  3. remove redundancies using CD-hit
  4. extract out Unknown TEs with Seqkt
  5. Annotate unknowns with  DeepTE